-The Common Manual is being updated to clarify that a lender is exempt from the borrower-having-difficulty disclosure requirement if the borrower's repayment difficulty has been resolved.
-This resolution may be either through contact with the borrower based on a previous disclosure or other communication between the lender and the borrower that included recognition that a borrower's payment difficulty could be resolved by a payment amount change or payment postponement.
-The policy also clarifies that the 60-day delinquency disclosure must be provided within five business days of the date the borrower becomes 60 days delinquent.
-Cross references have also been placed in Section 10.12 and Subsection 12.1.A for readers to easily locate all disclosure requirements published under the Higher Education Opportunity Act (HEOA).
+The Common Manual is being updated to clarify that a lender is exempt from the disclosure requirement if a borrower's difficulty making payment has been resolved.
+This may be either through contact with the borrower based on a previous disclosure or other communication between the lender and the borrower that included recognition that a borrower's payment difficulty could be resolved by a payment amount change or payment postponement.
+The policy also clarifies that the 60-day disclosure must be provided within five business days of the date the borrower becomes 60 days delinquent.